ginopalazzo/ginopalazzo.github.io/_posts/2018-02-27-pyshp-queries.markdown

     </a>
 </div>

-We cal also make two queries to save two shapefiles and represent them together.
+We can also make two queries to save two shapefiles and represent them together.
 Madrid province and Madrid municipality area:

 <div class="full">
     <a href="/assets/posts/{{page.slug}}/madrid-madrid.png">